CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-cluster.md

 After the script returns, go to master node terminal and run command "./cluster/kubectl.sh get nodes", you should see the work node is displayed and its status should be "Ready".

-But when you run command "./cluster/kubectl.sh get all --all-namespaces", you will see new pod of flannel 'pod/kube-flannel-ds-xxxxx' for worker node is not in RUNNING state.
+But when you run command "./cluster/kubectl.sh get all --all-namespaces", you will see new pod of flannel 'pod/kube-flannel-ds-xxxxx' for worker node is not in Running state.
 If you check the log of this pod 'pod/kube-flannel-ds-xxxxx', you will see the following error.

 ```bash
 I0803 22:50:37.646013       1 main.go:520] Determining IP address of default interface